See Governance for membership of board subcommittees and director responsibilities.

 Chairman (Independent Non-Executive)

 was born and raised in San Francisco.
 He read English at Cambridge.
 After working at Macmillan Publishers, he joined Sidgwick & Jackson.
 He left Sidgwick in 1986 to start Bloomsbury.
 Bloomsbury floated on The London Stock Exchange in 1994 and has grown organically and through acquisitions and partnerships.
-Bloomsbury publishes about 2,000 books a year from its offices in the UK, the US, India and Australia.
+Bloomsbury publishes 2,500 books a year from its offices in the UK, US, India and Australia.

-Nigel Newton serves as Chairman of the British Library Trust, President of Book Aid International, Chairman of the Charleston Trust, Trustee of the Catholic Trust of England & Wales, member of the Man Booker Prize Advisory Committee, Trustee of the International Institute for Strategic Studies, past Chair of World Book Day (2006), past member of the Publishers Association Council, past Chairman of Selwyn College, Cambridge Alumni Association and Member of the Visiting Committees of Cambridge University Library and Qatar University Library.
+Nigel Newton serves as Chairman of the British Library Trust, President of Book Aid International, Chairman of the Charleston Trust, member of the Man Booker Prize Advisory Committee, Trustee of the International Institute for Strategic Studies, past Chair of World Book Day (2006), past member of the Publishers Association Council and Member of the Advisory Committee of Cambridge University Library.